RH-NAYM/OpenCV-Affine-Transformation/README.md

 # ✅ Summary
 ---
-Affine Transformation preserves lines and parallelism while enabling flexible geometric modifications.
+- Affine `Transformation` preserves lines and parallelism while enabling flexible geometric modifications.

-It's commonly used in image augmentation, object alignment, and preprocessing.
+- It's commonly used in image `augmentation`, `object alignment`, and `preprocessing`.

-Selecting proper source and destination points is critical for predictable transformations.
+- Selecting proper source and destination points is critical for predictable transformations.

-Visual verification is essential to understand the geometric effect on images.
+- Visual verification is essential to understand the geometric effect on images.

 # 🍴 Real-World Applications
 ---
-Machine Learning: Data augmentation to increase training dataset diversity.
+- **Machine Learning:** Data `augmentation` to increase training dataset diversity.

-Object Detection: Aligning objects to canonical positions.
+- **Object Detection:** `Aligning` objects to canonical positions.

-Medical Imaging: Standardizing orientations of scans before analysis.
+- **Medical Imaging:** `Standardizing` orientations of scans before analysis.

-Satellite & Aerial Imagery: Correcting geometric distortions in images.
+- **Satellite & Aerial Imagery:** `Correcting` geometric distortions in images.

 # 📝 Contribution
 `Feel free to open an issue or submit a pull request to add more advanced contrast stretching techniques or multi-spectral image examples.`